AnweshaPal26/Quick_Bite-FlutterUI/README.md

-# 🍔 Quick Byte UI – Flutter
+# 🍔 Quick Bite UI – Flutter

-This is a Flutter project showcasing **two UI screens** of the **Quick Byte App** inspired by a design on [Dribbble](https://dribbble.com/).
+This is a Flutter project showcasing **two UI screens** of the **Quick Bite App** inspired by a design on [Dribbble](https://dribbble.com/).
 It’s part of my **Flutter learning journey**, focusing on building beautiful and responsive UI.

 ---

 ## ✨ Features
 - 📱 Two screens UI design
-- 🎨 Inspired by Dribbble’s Quick Byte design  - https://dribbble.com/shots/23365286-Quick-Bite-Food-ordering-app
+- 🎨 Inspired by Dribbble’s Quick Bite design  - https://dribbble.com/shots/23365286-Quick-Bite-Food-ordering-app
 - ⚡ Built using **Flutter** with clean and reusable widgets
 - 🚀 Beginner-friendly structure for practice